Heat–Knicks rivalry: 1998 Eastern Conference first round

-Bolstered by last year's results, Miami once again captured the Atlantic Division crown.
-New York regressed, largely due to Ewing suffering a severely broken wrist that forced him to miss most of the regular season, and only attained the seventh seed in the East.
-With Chicago again gaining the #1 seed, the Heat were paired against the Knicks in a rematch of their series the year before.
-Miami won Game 1, 94–79, but the Knicks bounced back and won Game 2, 96–86 to tie the series at 1.
+The Miami Heat once again captured the Atlantic Division crown in 1998.
+New York regressed and were the seventh seed in the Eastern Conference largely due to Ewing suffering a severely broken wrist that forced him to miss most of the regular season.
+With Chicago again the #1 seed, the Heat played against the Knicks in a rematch of their series the year before.
+Miami won Game 1, 94–79, but the Knicks bounced back and won Game 2, 96–86 to tie the series at 1 game each.
 Miami won Game 3, 91–85 to take a 2–1 series lead.
-But New York won Game 4, 90–85, which was highlighted by the fight between Alonzo Mourning and Larry Johnson (who had been teammates in Charlotte) at the end of the game.
+But New York won Game 4, 90–85, in which a fight between Alonzo Mourning and Larry Johnson (who had been teammates in Charlotte) occurred at the end of the game.
 Although neither landed a punch, the fight famously saw Knicks coach Jeff Van Gundy grab on to Mourning's legs in an unsuccessful attempt to break the fight up.
 The NBA suspended Mourning and Johnson for the fight.

 Without Mourning, the Knicks jumped out to a 20-point halftime lead in Game 5.
 However, Miami chipped away at it in the third and fourth quarters.
-In the fourth, Tim Hardaway connected on a number of long and improbable 3's until with over 6 minutes left, the Heat only trailed 72–70.
+In the fourth, Tim Hardaway connected on a number of 3 point shots, until with over 6 minutes left, the Heat only trailed 72–70.
 With the momentum and crowd behind them, the Heat seemed poised to overtake New York.
-However, the Knicks retook the momentum on a sequence consisting of a Ward 3-pointer, an Allan Houston jumper and free throw, and then a fast-break layup by Charles Oakley, on which he was fouled from behind and fell into the stands (this was ruled to be a flagrant, meaning the Knicks shot free throws and retained possession).
-On the extra possession, Starks hit a 3 that extended the Knicks' lead back up to 13.
-Miami wouldn't challenge New York the rest of the way, as the Knicks won the series with a 98–81 victory in Miami.
-New York then lost in the Eastern Conference Semifinals to Indiana in 5.
+However, the Knicks retook the momentum on a sequence consisting of a Ward 3-pointer, an Allan Houston jump shot and free throw, and then a fast-break layup by Charles Oakley, on which he was fouled from behind and fell into the stands.
+This was ruled a flagrant foul- the Knicks shot free throws and retained possession.
+On the extra possession, Starks hit a 3 point shot that extended the Knicks' lead to 13.
+Miami did not challenge New York for the rest of the game, and the Knicks won the series with a 98–81 victory in Miami.
+New York then lost in the Eastern Conference Semifinals to Indiana in 5 games.